GW-SHC/c_bootstrap/projects/proj01/readme.md

  - Where a request is processed
  - What code finds and returns the specified html file

-**TODO** find Gabe's slides for reading large codebases and link them somehow

 ## The Project
 You should do the following
  - Create an awesome html page to show when the server can't find what was requested
- - Modify the server to return that page
+ - Modify the server to return that page instead of a constant string
+ - You will mainly be modifying the `error_resp` function in `content.c`

 ## Sharing Your Work
  - Push your code to its own branch in *your fork* of the repository